Mallig/boris_bikes/README.md

 ## Program Structure

 There are two classes in this program, Bike and DockingStation.
 Bikes may be stored/released from Docking Stations and be reported as broken.
-Users interact with the program through ruby REPL
+Users interact with the program through ruby REPL.

 ## Installing Boris Bikes